wilsonliaows/docs/connectors/jdbc.md

 ## Supported databases
-All database with a JDBC driver
+All ANSI-compliant databases with a JDBC driver

 ## How to connect to JDBC on Workato
 To create a connection to a JDBC source, you **must** use an [On-premise agent](/on-prem.md).
 The JDBC connector uses JDBC authentication through an On-premise agent to establish a secure connection with your JDBC driver.
 Learn how to configure an [on-premise agent profile](/on-prem/profile.md#jdbc-connection-profile) to connect to a JDBC-compliant database.

 The JDBC connector only supports ANSI-compliant databases like **Snowflake** and **SAP HANA**.
-The database should support binding variables to be able to use some actions such as **Insert actions**.
+The database should support binding variables to be able to use some actions such as **INSERT**.

 ![JDBC connection using on-premise agent](/assets/images/jdbc/connection.png) *JDBC connection using on-premise agent*